 Though our first trip took us to The Laundromat Cafe (a worthy contender!) for brunch, we decided to shake things up.
 After a quick Google search, we found the Coocoo’s Nest, and as soon as we walked in, it was love at first sight.

 Like most of our finds this trip, this tiny little cafe is down by the marina and off the main drag, so it felt a little more low-key and local than the other spots.
 Although, to be fair, no where in Reykjavik is overly touristy just yet.
 But the decor of the Coocoo’s Nest was everything I love about Scandinavian design, and the hot chocolate just topped things off for this preggo.

 Harpa // This seems like a weird stop when there are plenty of other touristy things to do in Reykajvik, but it was one of our favorite places to wander through from our first visit.
 Plus, it offers up photo opps like this:

 It really is an incredible building, both inside and out, so if you’re nearby, pop in.
-Unfortunately, it was our last stop of the day before the airport started calling our names, and we were off for London once more!
+Unfortunately, it was our last stop of the day.
+Then, the airport was calling our names, and we were off for London once more!

 It’s ok, though!
 This is the end of our time in Reykjavik, but not at all the end my Iceland recapping.
 Lots & lots of pretty photos headed your way next week.